MicrosoftDocs/query-docs/query-languages/m/power-query-m-function-reference.md

 ---
 # Power Query M function reference

-The Power Query M function reference includes reference articles for each of the over 700
+The Power Query M function reference includes articles for each of the over 700 functions.
+The reference articles you see here on docs.microsoft.com are auto generated from in-product help.
+To learn more about functions and how they work in an expression, see [Understanding Power Query M functions](understanding-power-query-m-functions.md).

 The Power Query M formula language includes the following function categories.

 ## In this section